-Question: I got a leaflet in my door advertising tefillin and mezuza checks, saying that one must check them during Elul.
+Question: I got a leaflet through my door advertising tefillin and mezuza checks, saying that one must check them during Elul.
 Do I need to check them every year?

-Answer: Rambam (Tefillin 2:11) writes that providing one’s tefillin come from a reputable sofer one can safely assume that they are kosher and they do not need to be checked even many years later.
-Similarly, the Tur (OC 39) and the Shulchan Aruch (OC 39:10) write that a good pair of tefillin doesn’t need checking providing that they are worn regularly.
+Answer: Rambam (Tefillin, Mezuza and Sefer Torah 2:11) writes that providing one’s tefillin come from a reputable sofer one can safely assume that they are kosher and they do not need to be checked even many years later.
+Similarly, the Tur (OC 39) and the Shulchan Aruch (OC 39:10) write that a good pair of tefillin does not need checking providing that they are worn regularly.
 Otherwise, they should be checked twice in seven years as we are concerned that they may have gotten mouldy (Magen Avraham OC 39:15; Aruch Hashulchan OC 39:6).

-R’ Shlomo Zalman Auerbach (Halichos Shlomo, Tefilla 4:36), however, writes that as nowadays tefillin are manufactured from thicker hides and better quality ink and parchment than ever, one should not have them checked unless one has a specific reason to.
+However, R’ Shlomo Zalman Auerbach (Halichos Shlomo, Tefilla 4:36; n52) writes that as tefillin nowadays are generally manufactured from thicker hides and better quality ink and parchment, one should not have them checked unless one has a specific reason to.

-In conclusion, it is most important that one buys good quality tefillin and mezuzos from reputable sofrim which don’t require frequent checking.
-Good tefillin that are worn regularly don’t need to be opened and checked unless one suspects that there may be an issue.
+In conclusion, it is most important that one buys good quality tefillin and mezuzos from reputable sofrim which do not require frequent checking.
+Good tefillin that are worn regularly do not need to be opened and checked unless one suspects that there may be an issue.
 Mezuzos on internal doors should not need regular checking if they are in good cases and are untouched, though it is advisable to check those on external doors that are exposed to the wind and rain every Elul.